 - What do my kids do on a Sunday morning?

 During the summer children remain in the service with their families.
 Clipboards with activity sheets are available just outside the sanctuary.
-During the school year, we have a fully staffed nursery for your youngest children.
 Those from age 5 through 5th grade are dismissed during the service to Children’s Church, along with the Middle School youth; all rejoin their families for Communion.

 - Do I have to give money?